Emeka08/Random-Quote-Machine/README.md

 # Random-Quote-Machine
-A  Random Quote Machine....This task was gotten from freecodecamp
+A  Random Quote Machine....This task was gotten from freecodecamp in this code i used google font